khodgins/BioinformaticsWorkshopMonash2021/Topic_6/readme.md

 ### Coding challenge
 * Use command line tools to extract a list of all the samples in your VCF file, from the vcf file itself.
 There should be one name per line.
-* Take the original vcf file produced and create a vcf of only high biallelic SNPs for ANN samples.
+* Take the original vcf file produced and create a vcf of only high quality biallelic SNPs for ANN samples.
 * Use bcftools to filter your vcf file and select for sites with alternate allele frequencies > 0.01, including multi-allelic sites.

 ### Daily Questions